omarafifii/Flask-Notes-WebApp/README.md

 # FlaskFreeCodeCamp

-This is a web application created to add, update and remove tasks.
+This is a web application created to add, update and remove notes or tasks.

 It is written using Flask (a python framework) and jinja2.